MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-dc-kerberos.md

 ms.custom: sap:remote-access, csstroubleshoot
 ms.technology: networking
 ---
-# Troubleshoot DirectAccess Server console: DC and Kerberos
+# Troubleshoot DirectAccess Server console: domain controller and Kerberos

 ## Domain Controller

-Direct Access writes all configuration on group policies.
+DirectAccess writes all configuration on group policies.
 The loss of access to the domain controller would show up on the operation console if the DA cannot reach it.

 Error:
 > The corporate domain for is <!-- missing words -->